bdelacretaz/sling-adaptto-2016/README.md

     curl -D - http://${H}/some/other/path/somefile.txt
     ...sling.environment.info:"sling-role:fileserver-6075c6d0b7c6"

-Finally, setting `sling:`processorRole` property in the content also defines a worker role, either on the resource or its ancestors:
+Finally, setting `sling:`processorRole` property in the content also defines a processor role, either on the resource or its ancestors:

     curl -u admin:admin -F sling:processorRole=fileserver http://${H}/tmp